ravendb/docs/version_2/docs/studio/Tasks.markdown

 With this task you can export the selected database to a .ravendump file.

 ##Backup database
-You need to select a location to store the backup
+You need to select a location to store the backup:
 ![Tasks Fig 2](Images/studio_tasks_2.PNG)

 ##Toggle Indexing
-In here you can enable or disable indexing (mostly for debugging) You can see the current state of the indexing in here as well.
+In here you can enable or disable indexing (mostly for debugging) You can see the current state of the indexing in here as well:
 ![Tasks Fig 3](Images/studio_tasks_3.PNG)

 ##Create sample Data